takemobiteam/takemobi-test.github.io/docs/index.md

 If there is an error with a booking, the error is sent back to TUI via AWS SNS.

-Timing of errors depends on the type of error:
+(I would rather not frame these as errors.
+The term we usually use is discard or record rejection) Timing of errors depends on the type of error:

-- An error may be sent immediately after the booking is received, if the booking could not be stored.
+- An error may be sent during processing from kinesis if the booking could not be stored.
 These errors are specified in the next section, [Kinesis Rejection Errors](#kinesis-rejection-errors).
-- If the booking can be stored but an error occurs later during planning, the error will be sent when planning occurs.
+- If the booking can be stored but the solver determines the booking to not be plannable, the error will be sent when planning occurs.
 These errors are specified in [Regular Planning](#regular-planning).

 ### Kinesis Rejection Errors